-According to Oyewobi et al (2011), BIM based project modeling in 3-D and 4-D has not only enhance the planning and project scheduling but also considerably improves the planners and designers’ perceptions.
-The research in this area explored the increasingly adoption of BIM technology in construction industries of UK (Khosrowshahi and Arayici 2012), US (Becerik-Gerber and Samara 2010), and other developed countries.
-This technology facilitated strong data base modeling, project visualization in 4D and more, capabilities of simulation and analysis.
-Also, with the rapid increase in the concerns of global warming and green house impacts, the trend of designing and implementing the infrastructure of sustainable construction has been increased in recent years (Wong and Fan 2013; Liua et al 2015).
-An important aspect of BIM is to facilitate sustainable buildings designs to optimize the designing of sustainable buildings.
+According to Oyewobi et al. (2011), BIM-based project modelling in 3-D and 4-D has enhanced planning and project scheduling and considerably improved the planner's and designers’ perceptions.
+The research in this area explored the increasing adoption of BIM technology in the construction industries of the UK (Khosrowshahi and Arayici 2012), US (Becerik-Gerber and Samara 2010), and other developed countries.
+This technology facilitated strong database modelling, project visualisation in 4D and more capabilities of simulation and analysis.
+Also, with the rapid increase in the concerns of global warming and greenhouse impacts, the trend of designing and implementing the infrastructure of sustainable construction has increased in recent years (Wong and Fan, 2013; Liua et al., 2015).
+An important aspect of BIM is to facilitate sustainable building designs to optimise the designing of sustainable buildings.

 This section asserted the research context, background, aim and objectives, research question, and literature review of the dissertation.

-There are major concerns found in the performance of global construction industry related to lack of productivity and inefficiency apart from the project deliveries in fragments (Abubakar, et al 2014; Ameh, and Osegbo 2011).
-Therefore, the industry required a need of mindset in setting the standards of performance and efficiency in delivering sustainable projects (Succar et al 2013).
-The important factors of consideration are infrastructure, quality, value, design attributes, cost effectiveness, and effective collaboration of all stakeholders of particular construction projects (Nederveen, et al 2011).
-Building Information Modelling (BIM) is one of the several initiatives adopted by the global construction sector in recent decades to address these major factors.
-The rapid popularity of this collaboration framework that has evolutionary transformed the technology of construction infrastructure, quality, and designs has encouraged developed economies to utilize BIM on mass scale.
+There are major concerns found in the performance of the global construction industry related to lack of productivity and inefficiency apart from the project deliveries in fragments (Abubakar et al. 2014; Ameh and Osegbo, 2011).
+Therefore, the industry needs a mindset in setting the standards of performance and efficiency in delivering sustainable projects (Succar et al., 2013).
+The important factors of consideration are infrastructure, quality, value, design attributes, cost-effectiveness, and effective collaboration of all stakeholders of particular construction projects (Nederveen et al. 2011).
+Building Information Modelling (BIM) is one of the several initiatives adopted by the global construction sector in recent decades to address these significant factors.
+The rapid popularity of this collaboration framework that has evolutionarily transformed the technology of construction infrastructure, quality, and designs has encouraged developed economies to utilise BIM on a mass scale.

-However, Barati et al (2013) asserted that BIM has the potential not only for the developed economies but its awareness is important in the construction industry of developing countries also.
+However, Barati et al. (2013) asserted that BIM has the potential not only for the developed economies, but its awareness is important in the construction industry of developing countries also.
 There are very few researches found on the application of BIM in Middle Eastern countries.
-Infrastructure and designing of sustainable buildings is an important concern of Middle Eastern countries as well.
-Hence, this research is proposed to study the level of awareness and the factors affecting the development of sustainable construction sector in Saudi Arabia.
-The sustainable construction industry is also important for Saudi Arabia due to the emerging threats of global warming (Li et al 2012) and its consequences in the region.
-Krygiel et al (2008) emphasized on the concept of green construction facilities provided by the implementation of BIM, also termed as “Green IT” by Tomlinson (2010).
-Hence the research is important to evaluate the implications of BIM in the selection of material and aspects of carbon emission in the infrastructure requirements and the design aspects of construction sites in Kingdom of Saudi Arabia (KSA).
+Infrastructure and designing of sustainable buildings is also an important concern of Middle Eastern countries.
+Hence, this research is proposed to study the level of awareness and the factors affecting the development of the sustainable construction sector in Saudi Arabia.
+The sustainable construction industry is also important for Saudi Arabia due to the emerging threats of global warming (Li et al. 2012) and its consequences in the region.
+Krygiel et al. (2008) emphasised the concept of green construction facilities provided by the implementation of BIM, also termed “Green IT” by Tomlinson (2010).
+Hence the research is important to evaluate the implications of BIM in selecting materials and aspects of carbon emission in the infrastructure requirements and the design aspects of construction sites in the Kingdom of Saudi Arabia (KSA).

-The aim of proposed study is evaluate the readiness, awareness, benefits and implications of construction industry in Kingdom of Saudi Arabia (KSA) to adopt the organizational framework of BIM implementation in order to deliver sustainable infrastructure projects in KSA.
+The aim of the proposed study is to evaluate the readiness, awareness, benefits and implications of the construction industry in the Kingdom of Saudi Arabia (KSA) to adopt the organisational framework of BIM implementation in order to deliver sustainable infrastructure projects in KSA.